kensanata/bitlbee-mastodon/README.md

 - `autotools` (if building from git)

   A bit of an overkill, but it works.
+If you don't have this package, try looking for `autoconf` and `libtool`.

 Building and Installing